rkuma183/wilsonmar.github.io/_posts/2016-05-23-powershell-dsc.md

 0. Click the <strong>Fork</strong> button to make it yours, since you will be making changes.

 0. Install a Git client.
-0. Open a PowerShell terminal.
+0. Open a Terminal command terminal.
 0. Navigate or create a subject container folder where repos are created, such as:

    <tt><strong>mkdir ~/DevSecOps/